sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

-* Note 1: Regular pins can also be used to lead clock signals into the FPGA, but this is sub-optimal, explicitly discouraged by the Xilinx documentation, and requires constraint file overrides to override warnings in Vivado.
+* Note 1: Regular pins can also be used to lead clock signals into the FPGA, but this is sub-optimal, explicitly discouraged by the Xilinx documentation, and requires constraint file directives to override warnings in Vivado.
 * Note 2: Clock signals routed from the inside of the FPGA to the outside can be routed over 'regular' pins without issue.

 For pin pairs that can be used as differential pairs, the positive pin is shown first, the negative pin is shown last;